 These are just some of the activities at Frost Regina.
 Keep in mind that all these locations are free except for REAL, which is ticketed.
 The festival was a hit last year and there is no doubt that it will be sticking around for many more winters.

-Located less than an hour away from Toronto, the Hamilton WinterFest is another great festival that has got everything right.
-From rooftop concerts and art displays to pancake breakfasts and even sporting events, the festival has it all.
-The festival will host more than 70 events created by community arts, education and recreation partners.
+Located less than an hour away from Toronto, the Hamilton WinterFest is another great festival.
+This winter festival offers everything from rooftop concerts and art displays to pancake breakfasts and even sporting events.
+The festival will host more than 75 events created by community arts, education, and recreation partners.

 Many festivals across the country appreciate all the wonderful aspects of Canadian winters.
 In this article, you only saw a few winter celebrations from around Canada.
 If you don’t live near any of the winter festivals listed above, don’t fret.
 No matter what city you live in, there will most likely be exciting festivals with lots of fun winter activities.
 If you are unsure where and when a festival is occurring near you, just ask a friend or neighbour!